 EDU 302.
 INTRODUCTION TO SPECIAL EDUCATION.
 This is an introductory course designed to expose enrollees to children with exceptionalities.
 It will focus on the various categories of disabilities, the associated characteristics, etiology, prevalence, causes, and academic interventions based on the nature of the disability.
 The legal framework for services for students with disabilities as well as litigation that impacted legislation in the area will be explored.
 The foundation of special education along with current issues in special education will form a part of the course.
-Embedded in this course is 10 hours of classroom field work in a special education classroom in the elementary or secondary school.
-This offers direct exposure to and interaction with students with special needs.
-(DEM) 3 credits
+Embedded in this course is 10 hours of classroom field work.
+Students will be required to work with or observe children with special needs in preschool or elementary settings, offering direct exposure to and interaction with students with special needs.
+(DEM).

 EDU 304.
 TEACHING READING AND LITERACY IN INCLUSIVE EARLY CHILDHOOD EDUCATION.
 The reading course is designed to provide inclusive early childhood majors with an understanding of the reading process, as well as a detailed view of research-based principles of effective literacy instruction from kindergarten to third grade for all children, including children with disabilities.
 A field experience of two hours weekly is required, in addition to two contact hours of classroom time.
 Prerequisites: EDU 219 and 221.
-3 credits

 EDU 305.
 TEACHING MATHEMATICS IN INCLUSIVE EARLY CHILDHOOD EDUCATION.
 The foundation for children's mathematical development is laid in the earliest years.
 Consequently, teachers of young children birth through age eight should build on the curiosity and enthusiasm of children.
 As a result, this course is designed to connect the world of children to new experiences that would challenge them to explore ideas related to patterns, shapes, numbers, measurement and space with increasing difficulty and sophistication.
 In this course, students will learn how to apply broad and varied concepts that will help young children learn mathematics with understanding, actively building new knowledge from experience and from prior knowledge.
 Prerequisites: EDU 221 and EDU 302.
-3 credits

 EDU 306.
 CREATIVE ARTS AND EXPRESSION IN INCLUSIVE EARLY CHILDHOOD EDUCATION.
 This course is designed to provide the student with knowledge, strategies and skills needed to encourage children to learn in, through and about creative arts while actively engaging in quality, developmentally appropriate and meaningful experiences expressed through play and reflecting their own cultures.
 Students will learn how to facilitate creative expression through movement and dance, music, drama, and visual arts in inclusive settings.
 Prerequisites: EDU 221 and EDU 302.
-3 credits